rupinajay/MediLink-Healthcare-Assistant/README.md

 This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

 ## Acknowledgments
-- This project was developed as part of [provide details if any].
+- This project was developed as part of BOLT 2.0 VIT Hackathon 2024
 - Special thanks to the creators of TensorFlow, Keras, Streamlit, Firebase, and other open-source libraries used in this project.

 ## Support